pamin1/CUDAResNet/README.md

 This runs the layers in the logical order defined by the architecture.
 Uses hardcoded values for striding and padding.
 Implements downsampling and pooling as needed.
 FC still applied at end.

-The repeated cudaMalloc/free stems from the fact that copying the entire structure over to the GPU seems to result in a OOM error so thats a bug I'll need to address in the next version.

 ### Top-K Results
 Using the results from the Fully Connected layer, I get the K highest scored indices.
 I copied down the imagenet classes file as a txt file and use that to build a vector of strings.
 Using the indices from the results, I provide the get the name of the class and the associated score.

-## Benchmarks
-TBD